mathigon/textbooks/polygons-and-polyhedra/content.md

 Here are three different examples of tessellations with pentagons.
 They are not _regular_, but they are perfectly valid 5-sided polygons.

-So far, 14 different kinds of tessellations with (convex) pentagons have been found.
+So far, mathematicians have found 14 different kinds of tessellations with (convex) pentagons.
 But no one knows if there are others, or if those 14 are all of them.
 In other words, the problem of finding tessellations of pentagons is still open…

 ---
 > id: escher